 Applicants may not apply to both tiers of funding with essentially the same project.
 For both tiers, competitive applications will require a carefully planned budget and justification as the proposed project and budget will be reviewed together.

 The funding period for the 2020 First Round Minigrants is a maximum of 15 months (June 1, 2020 through August 31, 2021), which provides faculty with an academic year and two summers to complete their projects.

 An electronic copy of a proposal must be submitted to firstname.lastname@example.org.
 Applications are due January 31, 2020, by 11:59 p.m.

 Please see RFA for complete guidance on applying.
 Applicants are encouraged to discuss the budget section of their proposals with the Office of Research and Scholarship well in advance of their application.

-Vice President for Research and Scholarship
+Associate Provost for Research and Scholarship

 Assistant Director of Sponsored Programs

 Chair, UFA Research and Scholarship Committee